anthonyliang-8/N-body-Simulation/README.md

 - VcXsrv
 - C++

-## Installation (Linux)
+## Installation (WSL)
-1. First install SFML with the following command
-`sudo apt-get install libsfml-dev`
+1. Install SFML with `sudo apt-get install libsfml-dev` for the SFML dependencies.
+2. Install VcXsrv via https://sourceforge.net/projects/vcxsrv/ (not necessary for MacOS or any other unix system)
+3. Follow the rest of this tutorial to display a test sprite. https://www.sfml-dev.org/tutorials/2.5/start-linux.php

 ![](N-body_Simulation.gif)